livioribeiro/selva/docs/en/configuration.md

 ## Profiles

-Optional profiles can be activated by settings the environment variable `SELVA_PROFILE`.
+Optional profiles can be activated by setting the environment variable `SELVA_PROFILE`.
 The framework will look for a file named `settings_${SELVA_PROFILE}.yaml` and merge the values with the main `settings.yaml`.
 Values from the profile settings take precedence over the values from the main settings.